bit-badger/BitBadger.Npgsql.Documents/src/BitBadger.Npgsql.Documents/README.md

 This package provides a set of functions that provide a document database interface to a data store backed by PostgreSQL.
 This library is targeted toward C# usage; for F#, see `BitBadger.Npgsql.FSharp.Documents`.

-_NOTE: This is beta software; reviewing the source and its comments is the best way to learn what it does._

 ## Features

 - Select, insert, update, save (upsert), delete, count, and check existence of documents, and create tables and indexes for these documents